DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 2. Run the solution and open the **UploadingFiles/UploadControl.aspx** page.
 3. Upload the **\App_Data\TestData\Malicious.aspx** file.
-4. Execute the uploaded file on the server by visiting the following URL: **/UploadingFiles/Images/Malicious.aspx**
+4. Visit the following URL to execute the uploaded file on the server: **/UploadingFiles/Images/Malicious.aspx**

 To mitigate this vulnerability, do the following: